zhaaaa7/react/react-basics/README.md

 ## Some tips

 1. Your app state should be manipulate in just a few .js file (container component) that do not do too much UI stuff, i.e. jsx code.
 Create as many as functional components which present sth, i.e. jsx.

+2. event.target.value: handle user input